Quantum Similarity Testing with Convolutional Neural Networks: Abstract

 \section{Abstract}

-The task of testing whether two uncharacterized devices behave in the same way, known as cross-platform verification, is crucial for benchmarking quantum simulators and near-term quantum computers.
-Cross-platform verification becomes increasingly challenging as the system's dimensionality increases, and has so far remained intractable for continuous variable quantum systems.
-In this Letter, we develop a data-driven approach, working with limited noisy data and suitable for continuous variable quantum states.
+The task of testing whether two uncharacterized quantum devices behave in the same way is crucial for benchmarking near-term quantum computers and quantum simulators, but has so far remained open for continuous-variable quantum systems.
+In this Letter, we develop a machine learning algorithm for comparing unknown continuous variable states using limited and noisy data.
+The algorithm works on non-Gaussian quantum states for which similarity testing could not be achieved with previous techniques.
 Our approach is based on a convolutional neural network that assesses the similarity of quantum states based on a lower-dimensional state representation built from measurement data.
-The network can be trained offline with classically simulated data, and is demonstrated here on non-Gaussian quantum states for which cross-platform verification could not be achieved with previous techniques.
-It can also be applied to cross-platform verification of quantum dynamics and to the problem of experimentally testing whether two quantum states are equivalent up to Gaussian unitary transformations.
+The network can be trained offline with classically simulated data from a fiducial set of states sharing structural similarities with the states to be tested, or with experimental data generated by measurements on the fiducial states, or with a combination of simulated and experimental data.
+We test the performance of the model on noisy cat states and states generated by arbitrary selective number-dependent phase gates.
+Our network can also be applied to the problem of comparing continuous variable states across different experimental platforms, with different sets of achievable measurements, and to the problem of experimentally testing whether two states are equivalent up to Gaussian unitary transformations.